Iowa Court Records

 No, individuals that have been found not guilty by a district court in Iowa will never be on trial for the same crime in the state.
 This is found under the Double Jeopardy Clause within the Fifth Amendment to the U.S. Constitution.
 However, there are some exceptions to this clause.
 This includes:

-• Trials that end with a unanimous decision from the jury and declared as a mistrial
+- Trials that end with a unanimous decision from the jury and are declared as a mistrial

 How to Access Electronic Court Records in Iowa

 Thanks to the Iowa Judicial Branch, court records are accessible online.
-The online repository is updated regularly on the last business day by court clerks.
-State residents seeking court records can perform a case search, payment search, advanced search, or scheduled search.
-General queries can be using the case or advanced search.
-The case search is available to the public while the advanced search is available to only registered users.
+Court clerks update the online repository regularly on the last business day.
+State residents seeking court records may perform a case search, payment search, advanced search, or scheduled search.
+General queries can be used with the case or advanced search.
+The case search is usually available to the public, while the advanced search is available only to registered users.

 How Do I Remove Public Court Records in Iowa?